 Success of the organizational changes: Rapid growth may occasionally require making significant changes in the organization.
 Starting a new organization typically includes challenges before the desired improvement in operation can be achieved.
 Typically, the operation can be at least restored to the previous level of efficiency within a few months from starting the new organization.
 If the improvement in operation for some parts does not take place within the planned schedule, there is a risk that it will not happen at all or that the delay may lead to extra costs or loss of net sales.
 The reasons for this include, for example, incorrect planning in placing units and personnel.
 Innofactor strives to pay attention to controlling organization changes and to prepare for them also financially.

 General financial uncertainty and changes in the customers' financial situations affect customers' investment decisions and purchasing policies.
 It is possible that changes in the general financial situation will be reflected in Innofactor's customers' software purchases by delaying the decision-making or timing of purchases.

-Interest risk: An interest risk in mainly due to the Group's short term and long term loans and the derivatives used for protecting them.
+Interest risk: An interest risk in mainly due to the Group's short-term and long-term loans and the derivatives used for protecting them.
 Loans with fluctuating rates pose an interest risk to the Group's cash flow.
 This risk is decreased, for example, by using interest rate swap agreements.
 Interest rate hedging has been applied to more than half of the Group's loans.

 Risks related to the cash position: The Innofactor Group handles management of liquid assets with the help of centralized payments and cash management.
 The Group strives for continuous monitoring and assessment of the needed business financing in order to ensure that the Group has enough liquid assets in its use.
-Additionally, the Group has checking account limits with an overdraft facility in order to cover any seasonal variations in liquid assets.
+Additionally, the Group has overdraft facilities to cover any seasonal variations in liquid assets.
 Excess cash balance is placed on savings accounts or funds with capital guarantee.